locpham24/dsa-practice-in-go/union-find/quick-find/README.md

 This is a big problem with QuickFindUF

-Infer, this algorithm is not effection
+Infer, this algorithm is not efficient